Deutschklub (German Club)

 - Exploring language learning techniques, tools and technology

-For more information, contact Ms. Stanford at: firstname.lastname@example.org
+For more information, contact Ms. Galbavy at: email@example.com

-Math Counts consists of working on challenging, fun math problems AND participating in two math competitions against other schools throughout the year.
-The club’s first meeting is Monday, October 3rd.
-We will meet every Monday from 2:45 to 3:30 in Mrs. Taloumis' room (C05).
+Math Counts consists of working on challenging, fun math problems AND participating in a math competition against other schools later in the year.
+We will meet every Monday from 3:00-4:00 in Mrs. Taloumis' room (C05).
 All grades are welcome!
-Snacks will be provided.
 Be there, or be "x squared"!

 Science Bowl is a team competition in which students pit their knowledge of Earth and Space Science, Life Science, Chemistry, Physics and Mathematics against other schools in the region in a trivia style competition.
 High placement at the regional tournament qualify teams for the national tournament in Washington, D.C.